 Should you need to change the installation location of your existing fixed broadband service when you move to a new address before expiration of the contract period, you should check with your existing operator whether your new address is covered by its fixed broadband network and whether it has sufficient network capacity to provide service to you for the relocation.
 You should also check with the operator whether and how the relocation during the contract period will be charged.

 In case it is not feasible for the operator to provide the service at your relocated address due to absence of network coverage or insufficient network capacity, and you wish to terminate the service contract, you should make reference to the terms and conditions therein to ascertain your right and obligation in that circumstance.

-In making request for service termination, you should understand the procedure adopted by your operator, including (a) how a service termination notification shall be given to the operator; and (b) how the customer equipment shall be returned to the operator.
-To enhance service information transparency and to better inform consumers, OFCA has published on its website the Service Termination Arrangements for Residential Broadband Services summarising the practices adopted by individual operators.
+To enhance service information transparency and to better inform consumers, OFCA has published on its website the Residential Broadband Service Termination Arrangements summarising the practices adopted by individual operators.

 All in all, there are ample choices of fixed broadband services available in the market, a smart consumer should always check and compare the service plans being offered and understand clearly the terms and conditions of a service plan.

 There is no hurry and it is always desirable to shop around before picking a service plan that best suits your needs.

 Industry Code of Practice for Telecommunications Service Contracts